 Once you tap on a particular account, it shows the same information as the previous iOS versions, including account name, the Delete Account button, and toggles for Mail, Contacts, Calendars, Reminders, and Notes.

 To find more detailed information about a specific account, tap on the account name (usually the email address.)
 You’ll see information like Name, Email, Description, Outgoing Mail Server information (available for some email accounts,) and an Advanced settings option.

 Mail Accounts in iOS 13-11: View Advanced Settings

 Tapping the Advanced settings button leads to additional options like changing the location of discarded messages, updating mailbox behaviors, selecting SSL (prevents third-parties from potentially viewing your email messages,) changing server ports, IMAP Path Prefixes, and a toggle for S/MIME (a protocol for sending digitally signed and encrypted messages.)

-Saved Passwords: A New Feature in iOS’s Accounts & Passwords
+Saved Passwords: An Awesome Feature in iOS’s Passwords & Accounts

 Ever notice that when using Safari, after logging into a previously visited website, that your iPhone or other iDevice offers to save your password?
 And then the next time that you come back to that same website, Safari fills it in automatically, making logging into a site really easy.

 Well, new to iOS is a feature that automatically saves your app and website passwords so logging into your favorite sites or apps is easy.

 Using data previously collected from Safari’s Password Autofill, App & Website Passwords remembers all your passwords for you and keeps these secure by using Keychain and requiring authentication with Face ID or Touch ID.

 What iOS does is it takes those previously stored passwords, already saved in your iCloud Keychain, and makes them available within your apps.